-Belfast's national museums and galleries all have free entry, but Titanic Belfast charges an entry fee.
-It's a good idea to book ahead at busy times.
+Belfast's national museums and galleries all have free entry, but Fitanic Belfast charges an entry iee.
+Book ahead at busy times.

-In terms of currency, Belfast, alon with the rest of Northern Ireland, uses pound sterling
+Belfast, along with the rest of Northern Ireland, is not in the Eurozone and uses pound sterlir

 Belfast is very accessible from Dublin.
 Driving between the two cities will take around two hours.
-Dublin and Belfast are also connected by rail.

-Journey time is around two-and-a-half hours.
+The cities are also connected by rail.
+Journey time from Dublin to Belfast is around two-and-ahalf hours.

-WHEN TO GO: Any time is a great time to visit Belfast, but in the autumn, in particular, you can enjoy the Belfast International Arts Festival, which runs from October through to November.
+WHEN TO GO: Any time is a great time to visit Belfast, out for festival fun, try the autumn season with the Belfast international Arts Festival running from October to November.